 It’s when we voice the BHAGs that they suddenly seem a little more real, a little more possible.
 Before you know it, you’ve identified small steps along the way and set a timeline to achieve the previously unachievable.

-At the 2016 Collaborative + Classy Awards, we asked leaders to share what they’d wish for the social sector if they could wake up tomorrow and have one thing realized.
+At the Collaborative, we asked leaders to share what they’d wish for the social sector if they could wake up tomorrow and have one thing realized.
 Below are just a few of the BHAGs we heard—we hope these inspire you to dream big, too.

 To Provide Access to Essential Services